PersonaMark: Personalized LLM watermarking for model protection and user attribution: Results

-\textbf{Watermark Strength Analysis.} As shown in Table \ref{main}, Figure \ref{fig:roc}, and Figure \ref{fig:roc_attack}, KGW's watermark detection performace on Phi-3.5 model is lower than other models.
-And when KGW is converted to KGW-Persona with a fixed green list to fit personalized settings, the AUC score drops much more.
-The reason behind this probably lies in the size of vocabulary.
-Because Phi-3.5 supports a vocabulary size of up to 32064 tokens, while other models' vocabulary size is larger.
-For example, Gemma-2B-it has a vocabulary size of 256128.
-KGW and KGW-based methods inject their watermark by altering the probability of vocabulary.
-Restriced vocabulary size restrains the potential watermarking space, thus leading to worse performance and less robustness.
-This demonstrates our PersonaMark's feasibility since sentences space is much larger than the fixed vocabulary of LLMs.
-The dropping performance might not comes from the number of params and size of models, since Gemma-2B is smaller than Phi-3.5 which is 3.8B.
+\textbf{Watermark Strength.} As shown in Table \ref{main}, Figure \ref{fig:roc}, and Figure \ref{fig:roc_attack}, KGW's watermark detection performance on Phi-3.5 model is lower than other models.
+And when KGW is converted to KGW-Persona with a fixed green list to fit personalized settings, the AUC score drops significantly.
+This performance decline can likely be attributed to the vocabulary size: Phi-3.5 supports a vocabulary of up to 32,064 tokens, whereas other models, such as Gemma-2B-it, use a much larger vocabulary of 256,128 tokens.
+KGW and KGW-based methods inject their watermark by altering the token probability distribution.
+A restricted vocabulary size restrains the potential watermarking space, thus leading to worse performance and lower robustness.
+This finding supports the feasibility of PersonaMark, as its sentence-level watermarking operates in a far larger space than the fixed token vocabulary of LLMs.
+The observed performance drop is unlikely to be due to the number of parameters or model size, since Gemma-2B, which is smaller than Phi-3.5 (3.8B parameters), performs worse.

+\textbf{Model Behaviors.} We measure model behavior with metrics describing features of the text outputs, including perplexity, ABSA sentiment polarity, reading ease score, and key information consistency.
+When compared to KGW, the mainstream text watermarking baseline, PersonaMark achieved the best results in terms of perplexity, indicating minimal interference with the text generation process.
+This comes from the level of watermarking, as KGW-based method manipulate the probability distribution of words.
+The probability of distribution is one of the goal of pretraining, and its modification introduces much bias.
+However, PersonaMark manipulates the sentence-level distribution, which is less intrusive because it operates over a larger space, and does not alter the internal distribution of tokens within sentences.